Bathford: Geography

+Industry

+A mill was recorded in the Domesday survey of 1086.
+A mill on the By Brook, just north of the village and upstream of Bathford Bridge, was used at various times to grind corn and make cloth and leather.
+Papermaking began there in 1809.
+The site was acquired in 1972 by the Hampshire-based Portals company, which was part of De La Rue between 1995 and 2018.
+Today the mill is owned by Portals International Limited, established when De La Rue divested their papermaking business; the company specialises in paper for banknotes and other security applications such as passports.

 Landmarks

 Shockerwick House was built as a country house around 1750 by John Wood the Elder and is now offices and a nursing home.
 It has been designated as a Grade I listed building.

 Religious sites

-St Swithun's Church, parts of which may date from the twelfth century, is the resting place of Admiral Lord Nelson's sister, Ann.
-The church has Romanesque origins and the dedication to St. Swithun is thought to have been in 1323 AD.

-The north aisle and porch were added in 1856, the south aisle and nave in 1870–72 and the west tower between 1879 and 1880.
+St Swithun's Church, parts of which may date from the 12th century, is the resting place of Admiral Lord Nelson's sister, Ann.
+The church has Romanesque origins and the dedication to St. Swithun is thought to have been in 1323.
+The north aisle and porch were added in 1856, the south aisle and nave in 1870–72, and the west tower between 1879 and 1880.

 Events

 There is a flower show every September which is usually hosted in the village hall but, in 2022, was hosted in the school hall.

-Due to Covid-19 the flower show was unable to be hosted as usual.
+Due to COVID-19 the flower show was unable to be hosted as usual.
 In 2020, nothing happened.

 In 2021, people put up tables with fruits, vegetables, flowers, etc... in their gardens for people to see.